Volley fire: 18th century

-In the European armies, there were several volley fire techniques for the effective use of a huge mass of muskets at a distance of 200–300 meters.
-It should be understood that the main goal of volley fire is to save ammunition, and not accuracy.
-For more accurate and deadly fire, light infantry companies and regiments are created in all armies.
-These soldiers have much better training and are able to conduct effective fire with single shots, rather than massive volleys.
+For more accurate and deadly fire, light infantry companies and regiments were created in all armies.
+These soldiers had much better training and were able to conduct effective fire with single shots, rather than massive volleys.
 Light infantry covers the line infantry from the fire of enemy skirmishers, while the line infantry concentrates massive fire along the infantry line or cavalry of the enemy.

 Several different methods were used: in the Swedish army, a battalion would approach the enemy, fire one or several volleys, and then charge the enemy with swords, pikes and (later) bayonets, a style they dubbed "Gå På" (which translates roughly as "Go at them").
 The Dutch developed the system of platoon firing, which was perfected by the British during the 18th century: here, the battalion, lined up in three rows, was divided into 24-30 platoons which would fire alternately, thus concentrating their fire.
 This required intensive training for the soldiers, who had to operate their muskets in close ranks.
 After the command to make ready was given, the first rank knelt down, whilst the third rank stepped slightly to the right, in order to level their muskets past the men in front of them.
 The French army had trouble adopting this method and relied for the most part of the 18th century on firing by ranks, in which the first rank fired first, followed by the second, and then the third rank.
 This method was acknowledged by the French command at the time to be far less effective.
 The Prussian army, reformed under the "Alte Dessauer", placed much emphasis on firepower.
 In order to make the men load and fire their muskets quicker, the iron ramrod was developed.
 Voltaire once commented that the Prussian soldiers could load and fire their muskets seven times in a minute; this is a gross exaggeration, but it is an indication of the drill, which led to platoons firing devastating volleys with clockwork precision.
 In all, a professional soldier was required to load and fire his musket three times in a minute.